kaihuchen/AutonomousBackseatDriver/README.md

 Following is a list of test cases, collected here to achieve the following:

-* Each is designed an outlier case to test the target model's commonsense ability
+* At this point we conduct the tests against GPT-4V.
+Later we may also test it with Google Gemini.
+All models tested are as-is without any fine-tuning.
-* There are endless situation on the open road that need to be handled well by any autonomous vehicle.
+* We use Autonomous Car as our test scenario.
+If successful, then it indicates that testing with other types of autonoumous vehicles such as drones or mobile robots might be worthwhile.
-* There are many confusing situations that require some level of commonsense reasoning in order to reach good decision.
+* Each test case is designed as an outlier case to probe the target model's commonsense ability.
+In other words, the target model needs to draw from a wide range of world knowledge in order to reach appropriate response.
-* Important decisions should be explained.
+* Model's should explain its response.

-Note that the emphasis in the responses below are mine.
+Note that the emphasis in the responses given below are mine.

 ### Example: Monster ahead
 ![monster ahead](images/monster2.jpg)